clipo/top2percent/CODE_DOCUMENTATION.md

 If you use this code or data, please cite:

 Carl P. Lipo, Robert J. DiNapoli, Ben Andrus.
-(2025).
+(In Review).
 Systematic Bias in "Top 2% of Scientists" Rankings:
-Evidence from Multi-Database Comparison.
-[Journal], [Volume], [Pages].
+Evidence from Multi-Database Comparison. *Nature Communications*

 And cite the source data: